Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Learning Activities

-- **Slide presentation** (30 mins): Slide presentation on the principles of research software citation, and how and why to cite research software and make your own research software citable.
-Slides in Resource 1 can be reused or adapted with proper citation.
+- **Slide presentation** (30&nbsp;mins): Slide presentation on the principles of research software citation, and how and why to cite research software and make your own research software citable.
+Slides in Resource&nbsp;1 can be reused or adapted with proper citation.
-- **Discussion/Think-Pair-Share Activity** (30 mins): (Adapted from the activity in Resource 2) Learners should be given the following prompt to discuss with one another in pairs:
+- **Discussion/Think-Pair-Share Activity** (30&nbsp;mins): (Adapted from the activity in Resource&nbsp;2) Learners should be given the following prompt to discuss with one another in pairs:
     - Suppose that a researcher approaches you to ask how to cite the software they have used for a research paper they have been writing and they provide you with the list below, which software would you recommend the researchers to cite and which not?
 Why?
         - Ubuntu&mdash;Operating System
         - Microsoft word&mdash;text editor (used to write the paper, take notes)